Skip to Main Content

-Q. Who decides if any departments must be open in order to provide essential services during the winter holiday closure?
+Q. Who decides if any departments must be open in order to provide essential services during the winter holiday curtailment?

 The responsible dean, vice chancellor, or vice provost (i.e., the organization head to whom this responsibility is delegated) will determine which services are essential and must remain open, as well as the staffing resources required.

-Q: Which working days that fall within the winter holiday closure period are not University paid holidays?
+Q: Which working days that fall within the winter holiday curtailment period are not University paid holidays?

 This year, four days, December 26, 29, 30 and January 2, are not paid holidays.

-Q: What options are available to employees for these unpaid days during the closure?
+Q: What options are available to employees for these unpaid days during the curtailment?

 As in previous years, employees may use accrued vacation, accrued compensatory time off (if applicable), or take leave without pay (LWOP).
 (Note: compensatory time off does not apply to exempt employees, who do not earn compensatory time.)